-A genuine passion and appreciation for cannabis and its uses leads to the best customer connections.
+A genuine passion and appreciation for cannabis and its uses lead to the best customer connections.
 Show potential employers how much you care about cannabis and want to share that enthusiasm with others.

 Know your cannabis products

-You don’t have to start out as an expert by any means, especially because much of the job involves learning as you go.
-That being said, it’s important to brush up on general terminology and consumption methods, and have a solid understanding of how the plant is grown.
+You don’t have to start out as an expert by any means; much of the job involves learning as you go.
+That being said, brush up on general terminology, and consumption methods, and build a solid understanding of how the plant is grown.